DNS-over-HTTPS

 There are some options to help control the use of DoH in the business environment.
 For example, preventing applications from configuring DoH servers and blocking the use of browsers that have DoH enabled are workarounds.

 Another way is to supply your firewall and/or IDS with an up-to-date feed of active DoH servers to prevent access to them altogether.
 This protects the investment already made in security mechanisms, policies and procedures – and requires the least amount of change to the current environment.
-This is why Malware Patrol created the data feed of DoH resolvers that our customers can use to prevent access, ensuring their carefully configured and security-compliant environments remain under their control.

-Data Feed Details
+Feed Details

 CONTENTS

-– Three (3) versions available:
+Three (3) versions available:

--FQDN of the DoH server
+– FQDN of the DoH server

--IPv4 address(es) and geo-location information
+– IPv4 address(es) and geo-location information

--IPv6 address(es) and geo-location information
+– IPv6 address(es) and geo-location information

 FEATURES